Use of drones

 What personal data does HHNK process?

-- License plate data: when imaging vehicles.
+- License plate data: when identifying vehicles.